-All the above and more is provided by 17 full-time and 1 part-time staff plus 3 full-time trainees, all of whom perform multiple tasks to deliver services.
-There are also a number of part-time, casual and seasonal staff who provide single tasks such as cleaners, tourism officers and pool attendants.
-There are 4 full-time and 1 part-time staff and 1 trainee based in the admin office, 1 full-time and 1 trainee in the Visitor Information Centre and 12 full-time and 1 trainee at the 2 works depots.
-In the Budget and Long Term Financial Plan 2019-2039, staff wages are allocated to all tasks on which they work and no single budget line contains the total remuneration of one staff member.
+All the above and more is provided by 19 full-time and 2 part-time staff plus 3 full-time trainees, all of whom perform multiple tasks to deliver services.
+There are also several part-time, casual and seasonal staff who provide single tasks such as cleaners, tourism officers and pool attendants.
+There are 5 full-time and 1 part-time staff and 1 trainee based in the admin office, 1 full-time and 1 trainee in the Visitor Information Centre and 13 full-time, 1 part time and 1 trainee at the works depots.
+In the Budget and Long-Term Financial Plan 2020-2040, staff wages are allocated to all tasks on which they work and no single budget line contains the total remuneration of one staff member.

-Listed below are some of the proposed significant undertakings for the 2019-2020 financial year (not in any order of priority and subject to change):
+Listed below are some of the proposed significant undertakings for the 2020-2021 financial year (not in any order of priority and are subject to change):